projectcalico/calico/reference/calicoctl/create.md

   -n --namespace=<NS>       Namespace of the resource.
                             Only applicable to NetworkPolicy, NetworkSet, and WorkloadEndpoint.
                             Uses the default namespace if not specified.
+  --context=<context>       The name of the kubeconfig context to use.

 Description:
   The create command is used to create a set of resources by filename or stdin.